Unseen Text: Ethical Sourcing: Coffee

 Guiding Question: How is language in this article used to convince the reader?

 This text is an excellent example of the dangers of jargon and the way vague or unsubstantiated claims can erode the credibility of a source.
 The text is purportedly informative, but comes across as trying a bit too hard, and ends up as nothing more than a thinly disguised advertisement text.
+However, the response attempts to balance this evaluation with focused analysis of techniques that are likely to convince the reader, so addressing the given prompt.
 The response focuses heavily on the stylistic features of language use.
 A good exercise might be to add your own analysis of some of the formal features of the text: heading, subheading, embedded links, image and webpage features.
 Can you develop the argument even further with attention to these details?

 Ethical Sourcing: Coffee